Dfte/Discovery/README.md

 # To Do list :

  - Document gathering :
-    - Search for sensitive files on Pastebin/Github (ON GOING)
+    - Search for sensitive files on Pastebin/Github (DONE FOR PASTEBIN)
     - Google dorks (index of, error message)

  - Harvesting :